bkatzung/kcsg-kartra-pages/readme.txt

 * Uses a very-low-overhead, Kartra-tuned page-loading process
 * Is designed to reduce the chances of page-loading loops sometimes observed when using Blank Slate
 * Saves a custom page loader in WordPress, saving a step in the display process
+* Provides SEO and Open Graph information even without JavaScript execution (improving SEO and allowing things like Facebook link details to display properly)
 * Uses your WordPress site icons instead of Kartra site icons

 KKP's Kartra Download mode:

-* Saves a snapshot of your published Katra page directly in the WordPress database, eliminating several steps in the display process
+* Saves a snapshot of your published Katra page (also including SEO and Open Graph information) directly in the WordPress database, eliminating several steps in the display process
 * Also uses your WordPress site icons instead of Kartra site icons
 * Ensures SEO efforts will be attributed to your WordPress domain